Analysis: Should the Mariners add another starting pitcher via free agency? Who is the best fit?

 2018-2020 stats: 1.7 WAR, 29 starts, 7-7 record, 4.18 ERA, 9.53 K/9, 3.84 BB/9, 1.30 HR/9

 Of note: Dipoto is more than familiar with Richards during their time together in Anaheim.
 When he’s healthy, Richards has always the velocity and stuff to be an effective starter.
 Harnessing that stuff was an issue at times.
 His decision in 2016 to delay Tommy John surgery after elbow issues was a mistake.
 He eventually had the procedure in 2018 and it kept him out in 2019.
-He proved he was healthy and effective with the Padres this season.
+He proved he was healthy and effective with the Padres last season.

 Corey Kluber, RHP